hapijs/hapi/API.md

 ### <a name="server.bind()" /> `server.bind(context)`

 Sets a global context used as the default bind object when adding a route or an extension where:

-- `context` - the object used to bind `this` in handler and [extension methods](#server.ext()) as well as made available as `h.context` when the response toolkit is available.
+- `context` - the object used to bind `this` in [lifecycle methods](#lifecycle-methods) such as the [route handler](#route.options.handler) and [extension methods](#server.ext()).
+The context is also made available as [`h.context`](#h.context).

+Return value: none.

-When setting context inside a plugin, the context is applied only to methods set up by the plugin.
+When setting a context inside a plugin, the context is applied only to methods set up by the plugin.
 Note that the context applies only to routes and extensions added after it has been set.
 Ignored if the method being bound is an arrow function.

 ```js
 const handler = function (request, h) {